Famicom Disk System: Games

-There are about 200 games in the Famicom Disk System's library.
-Some are FDS exclusives, some are Disk Writer exclusives, and many were re-released years later on the cartridge format such as The Legend of Zelda for NES in 1987 and for Famicom in 1994.
+There are about 194 games in the Famicom Disk System's library.
+Some are FDS exclusives, some are Disk Writer exclusives, and many were re-released years later on the cartridge format such as The Legend of Zelda for NES in 1987, and for Famicom in 1994.
 The most notable FDS originals include The Legend of Zelda, Zelda II: The Adventure of Link, Kid Icarus, Metroid, and Akumajō Dracula (Castlevania).

-Square Co., Ltd. had a branch called Disk Original Group, a software label that published Disk System games from Japanese PC software companies.
+Square had a branch called Disk Original Group, a software label that published Disk System games from Japanese PC software companies.
 The venture was largely a failure and almost pushed a pre-Final Fantasy Square into bankruptcy.
 Final Fantasy was to be released for the FDS, but a disagreement over Nintendo's copyright policies caused Square to change its position and release the game as a cartridge.

 Nintendo released a disk version of Super Mario Bros. in addition to the cartridge version.
 The Western-market Super Mario Bros.
 2 originated from a disk-only game called Yume Kōjō: Doki Doki Panic.

 Nintendo utilized the cheaper and more dynamic disk medium for a Disk Writer exclusive, as an early advergame.
 Kaettekita Mario Bros. (lit.
 The Return of Mario Bros.) is a remastered version of Mario Bros. with enhanced jump controls and high score saving, plus a new slot machine minigame co-branded for the Nagatanien food company.

-The final FDS game release was Janken Disk Jō in December 1992, a rock paper scissors game featuring the Disk System mascot, Disk-kun.
+The final FDS game release was Janken Disk Jō in December 1992, a rock paper scissors-themed sokoban game featuring the Disk System mascot, Disk-kun.

 Legacy

 The Famicom Disk System briefly served as an enabling technology for the creation of a new wave of home console video games and a new type of video game experience, mostly due to tripling the size of cheap game storage compared to affordable cartridge ROMs, and by storing gamers' progress within their vast new adventures.
-These games include the open world design and enduring series launches of The Legend of Zelda (1986) and Metroid (1986), with its launch game Zelda becoming very popular and leading to sequels which are considered some of the greatest games of all time.
+These games include the open world design and enduring series launches of The Legend of Zelda and Metroid (both 1986), with its launch game Zelda becoming very popular and leading to sequels which are considered some of the greatest games of all time.
 Almost one decade ahead of Nintendo's Satellaview service, the FDS's writable and portable storage technology served as an enabling technology for the innovation of online leaderboards and contests via the in-store Disk Fax kiosks, which are now seen as the earliest forerunners of modern online gaming and distribution.

-Within its library of 200 original games, some are FDS-exclusive and many were re-released one or two years later on cartridges for Famicom and NES, though without the FDS's additional sound channel.
+Within its library of 194 original games, some are FDS-exclusive and many were re-released one or two years later on cartridges for Famicom and NES, though without the FDS's additional sound channel.